hollowdll/hakjdb/docs/kvdb-cli.md

 $ kvdb-cli set [key] [value] -d db-name
 ```
 - [key] is the name of the key and [value] is the string value to store.
 - Option -d specifies the name of the database.
-If not specified, then the default database is used.
+If not specified, the default database is used.

 For example:
 ```bash